Psychology Internship Responsibilities

 time must be requested at least 30 days in advance of time for approval to be considered.

-- Interns will be responsible for one two-hour initial consult each week.
+- Interns will be responsible for approximately 3-4 30-minute phone consultations each week.

-- Interns may see up to 3 new clients during this two-hour period.
+- Interns may see up to 3-4 new clients during this time period.

 - Interns will be available for crisis services on an as needed basis.